precisely/rapids/doc/architecture.md

 ```clojure
 (defrecord PutIn run-id value)
 ```
+  We'll write `PutIn(R, V)` to represent PutIn records below, where R is a run id and V is a value.

-  The `buffer` queue stores values which are available for `take-out!`.
-A pool's buffer is *full* when the `buffer` queue contains `size` items, and it may not hold more than `size` items.
-A pool with a zero buffer size is referred to as an unbuffered pool, and is always considered "full".
+  The `buffer` queue stores *values* which are available for `take-out!`.
+A pool's buffer is *full* when the `buffer` queue contains `size` items.
+It may not hold more than `size` items.
+A pool with a zero buffer size is referred to as an unbuffered pool, and is always considered full.

-  The `sinks` queue represents runs which are suspended by `take-out!`.
+  The `sinks` queue represents runs which have been suspended by `take-out!`.
 In practice, it is a FIFO queue of run-ids.

   Note that the `buffer` and `sources` queues are filled by `put-in!` and emptied by `take-out!`.
 Conversely, the `sinks` queue is filled by `take-out!` and emptied by `put-in!`.
 If the `sources` or `buffer` queues are not empty, the `sinks` queue must be empty, and conversely, if the `sinks` queue is not empty, then both the `sources` and `buffer` queues must be empty.
 The rules implemented by `put-in!` and `take-out!` are outlined in the following section.

+  In the following, we refer to the run id of the current run as `*current-run-id*` for convenience:

-#### Mechanism of put-in!
+#### The put-in!
+Algorithm

-  The `put-in!` flow algorithm works as follows, given a call to `(put-in! pool value)`:
+  Given a call to `(put-in! pool value)`, we update queues in `pool` as follows:

-    IF the sinks queue is not empty
+    - IF the sinks queue is not empty // if so, buffer and sources queues are empty THEN
+        - REMOVE a sink (a run id) from the sinks queue
+        - CONTINUE sink with value using (continue! sink value) ELSE
+        - IF the buffer queue is not full
           THEN
-        - remove a value from the sinks queue (a run-id)
+            - ADD value to the buffer queue
-        - continue the run, providing the value using (continue! run-id value)
-        - return
           ELSE
-        IF the buffer is full
-        THEN
-            - create a PutIn record containing the current run-id and the value
-            - save the PutIn record in the sources queue
+            - ADD PutIn(*current-run-id*, value) to the sources queue
-            - suspend execution using (listen!)
+            - SUSPEND the current run using (listen!)
-        ELSE
-            - add the value to the buffer
-            - return

   This algorithm assumes the pool object is destructively modified.
 In Clojure this requires passing the pool inside an atom.

-#### Mechanism of take-out!
+#### The take-out!
+Algorithm

-  The `take-out!` flow algorithm works as follows, given a call `(take-out! pool)`:
+  Given a call `(take-out! pool)`, we update queues in `pool` as follows:

-    IF sources queue is not empty
+    - IF sources queue is not empty
       THEN
-        - remove a PutIn record from the sources queue
+        - REMOVE a PutIn record, source, from the sources queue
-        - continue the run associated with the run id in the PutIn record
+        - CONTINUE the source run using (continue! (:run-id source))
-        - add the value in the PutIn record to the buffer queue
+        - ADD the source value to the buffer queue

-    IF buffer queue is not empty
+    - IF buffer queue is not empty
       THEN
-        - remove a value from the buffer queue
+        - REMOVE a value, v, from the buffer queue
-        - return the value
+        - RETURN v
       ELSE
-        - add the current run id to the sinks queue
+        - ADD *current-run-id* to the sinks queue
-        - suspend execution using (listen!)
+        - SUSPEND execution using (listen!)

   This algorithm assumes the pool object is destructively modified.
 In Clojure this requires passing the pool inside an atom.

+#### Securing Pool flows with a permit

+  The `put-in!` and `take-out!` algorithms should guard against invalid continuation of runs.
+To do this, the above algorithms should be modified to include a `:permit` argument.
+A simple choice is to use the pool id.
+So instead of calling `(listen!)` and `(continue! run-id value)`, we would call `(listen! :permit (:id pool))` and `(continue! run-id value :permit (:id pool))`.

 #### Storing and regenerating pools